LewieJ08/idle-galactic-miner/README.md

 # Idle Galactic Miner

-An idle/incremental web game inspired by Cookie Clicker — click to earn resources, automate production, and scale up your empire while the game runs in the background.
-Built as a personal project to explore game logic, UI design, and to progress my learning of the JavaScript programming language.
+**Idle Galactic Miner** is a space-themed incremental/idle game where you mine asteroids, automate production, and scale your intergalactic ore empire — even while you're AFK.
+Inspired by *Cookie Clicker*, but set among the stars.

+This is a personal project built to improve my understanding of **JavaScript**, **game logic**, and **UI layout** through practical development.

-> ⚠️ This game is still in early development.
-Expect bugs, placeholders, and features in progress!
+> ⚠️ Still in early development — features, art, and balancing are all a work-in-progress!

 The current version of the game is avalable via cloning the repo.